ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 <span class="css-1qaijid r-bcqeeo r-qvutc0 r-poiln3" style="text-overflow: unset;">…</span>
 ```

 My options are a lot more limited as a consumer of these other technologies.

-Because of the choices these platforms made, I typically need to find an errant, more stable attribute declaration in the code instead and hope that it provides enough of a surface area to modify what I need to (`aria-label` declarations are helpful here).
+Because of the choices these platforms made, I typically need to find an errant, more stable attribute declaration in the code instead.
+Then, the hope is that it provides enough of a surface area to modify what I need to (`aria-label` declarations are helpful here).

 [`has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) may also help out a lot when working upwards and outwards from an attribute selector, as well.
-Given this potential capability, I am honestly surprised it was greenlit as a standard in our current [anticompetitive](https://www.404media.co/youtube-says-new-5-second-video-load-delay-is-supposed-to-punish-ad-blockers-not-firefox-users/), [user-hostile](https://arstechnica.com/gadgets/2023/11/google-chrome-will-limit-ad-blockers-starting-june-2024/) environment.
+Given its potential capability, I am honestly surprised it was greenlit as a standard in our current [anticompetitive](https://www.404media.co/youtube-says-new-5-second-video-load-delay-is-supposed-to-punish-ad-blockers-not-firefox-users/), [user-hostile](https://arstechnica.com/gadgets/2023/11/google-chrome-will-limit-ad-blockers-starting-june-2024/) environment.

 ### More than a coat of paint